All our books

 We are all grieving something.
 Grief is not only about death: it is part of our everyday lives.
 We grieve when our life changes and we grieve on a larger level – for a lost way of life and for our planet.
 Grief can even be found in joy and is one of the most universal shared emotions, connecting people across the world in an act of love.

-In this surprisingly uplifting book, acclaimed grief therapist Dipti Tait draws on her own professional and personal experiences, her clients’ stories and the neuroscience behind our emotions to redefine grief for our fast-paced lives and this sometimes alarming yet wonderful world we live in.
+In this surprisingly uplifting book, acclaimed grief therapist Dipti Tait draws on her own professional and personal experiences, her clients’ stories and the neuroscience behind our emotions to redefine grief for our lives and the world we live in.

 More